West Midlands (county)

+The west of the county encloses the valley of the River Tame and its tributaries; the highest point of the surrounding area is Turners Hill, at 271 m.
+West Midlands contains the Sutton Park Site of Special Scientific Interest, which has an area of 970 ha and is one of the largest urban parks in Europe.
+The area between Solihull and Coventry is part of the Forest of Arden, and the rivers Sowe and Sherbourne flow through Coventry.

 Status

 The metropolitan county exists in law, as a geographical frame of reference, and as a ceremonial county.
-As such it has a Lord Lieutenant. and a High Sheriff.
+As such it has a Lord Lieutenant and a High Sheriff.
 Between 1974 and 1986, the West Midlands County Council was the administrative body covering the county; this was abolished on 31 March 1986, and the constituent metropolitan boroughs effectively became unitary authorities.
 A new administrative body for the county (and some of the district surrounding it as Non-Constituent members), the West Midlands Combined Authority, was created in June 2016.
-Since May 2017, the authority has been headed by a directly elected Mayor of the West Midlands, a position currently held by Andy Street of the Conservative Party.
+Since May 2017, the authority has been headed by a directly elected Mayor of the West Midlands, a position currently held by Richard Parker of the Labour and Co-operative Parties.
 Other county-wide bodies include the West Midlands Police, the West Midlands Fire Service and Transport for West Midlands.

 The county is sometimes described as the "West Midlands metropolitan area" or the "West Midlands conurbation" or "Greater Birmingham", although these have different, less clearly defined, boundaries.
 The main conurbation or urban area does not include Coventry, for example.
 The name "West Midlands" is also used for the much larger West Midlands region, which sometimes causes confusion.
 Geographically the county is on the eastern side of the region, the western side comprising Shropshire and Herefordshire and the southern side comprising Worcestershire and Warwickshire.